Cybozu-SD/kuc-docusaurus-v2/docs/document/versioned_docs/version-1.4.0/getting-started/quick-start.md

    </tbody>
 </table>

-:::tip
+:::info
-The components have been tested in the latest version of each supported browser.
+The components have been tested in the latest version of each supported browser.<br/>
 You can preview the components in the Overview section in each component's reference page.
 :::